-The second implicit limitation for this case study is the RoHS directive which states "These Regulations implement EU Directive 2002/95 that bans the placing on the EU market of new electrical and electronic equipment containing more than agreed levels of lead", and other hazardous materials.
+The second implicit limitation for this case study is the Restriction of Hazardous Substances Directive (RoHS) which states "These Regulations implement EU Directive 2002/95 that bans the placing on the EU market of new electrical and electronic equipment containing more than agreed levels of lead," and other hazardous materials.
 This implicit limitation also has exemptions as well as exclusions; however, none apply in this case study.
 This implicit limitation identifies any electronic component that is not RoHS compliant as the components being restricted from being built into new systems.
 Performing the same method used previously on the first implicit limitation, the system's component list is reviewed and components that are restricted by the limitation are assigned obsolescence event definitions.
-There were seven components identified and assigned obsolescence event definitions.
+There were 7 components identified and assigned obsolescence event definitions.

-For the sake of brevity, only three components will be used to demonstrate the formulation of explicit temporal constraints for the DRP process.
+For the sake of brevity, only 3 components will be used to demonstrate the formulation of explicit temporal constraints for the DRP process.
 Table 2 provides obsolescence information on the three example components (see Section 2.2 for explanation of RoHS compliance).

-Table 2 Subset of components whose constraint synthesis will be demonstrated in this case study
+Table 2 Subset of components whose constraint synthesis will be demonstrated in this case study.
+The components listed are 3 out of the 19 total identified components with component types restricted by the two implicit limitations.

-Component name Component type Obsolescence date Procurement lifetime (years) Obsolescence event type RoHS compliant Fan controller driver Driver 2007.5 10 Strong A N/A Fan controller Hardware 2018 30 Weak No Office 2000 professional Software 2009.54 10 Strong B N/A
+Component Name Component Type Obsolescence Date Procurement Lifetime (years) Obsolescence Event Type RoHS Compliant Fan Controller Driver Driver 2007.5 10 Strong A N/A Fan Controller Hardware 2018 30 Weak No Office 2000 Professional Software 2009.54 10 Strong B N/A